 The autumn and winter season (also known as the pre-season) is the period when you build the foundation for the upcoming racing season.
 For us who live above the equator, the weather presents a challenge, especially for bicycle training.
 Sure, many people pedal all year round.
 But for those of us who are a little more “human” and refuse to spend more time putting on clothes than cycling, the alternative becomes simple.
 Bike training at home.

 Whether you choose to work out at the local gym’s exercise bike, or if you set up your own bike on a so-called trainer, indoor cycling generally makes your surroundings moan an “oh that’s boring”.
 Unfortunately, there is no shortcut, and the fact is that it is probably just to start being on your grind.

 There are several ways to distract yourself.
-Everything from watching all the series and documentaries that you missed, or gathering a bunch of like-minded people and suffer together (called a triathlon club), and / or following a structured and motivational training program… you get it!?
+Everything from watching all the series and documentaries that you missed, or gathering a bunch of like-minded people and suffer together (called a triathlon club), and/or following a structured and motivational training program… hint-hint 🙂

 Motivational bike training